 Thanks to their in-built conservation properties, finite volume methods have been widely and successfully used for the numerical solution of both scalar nonlinear conservation laws and systems of nonlinear conservation laws, including the compressible Euler equations of gas dynamics.
-There is a satisfactory convergence theory of finite volume methods for scalar multidimensional conservation laws (cf. [7], for example); efforts to develop a similar body of theory for multidimensional systems of nonlinear conservation laws are however hampered by the incompleteness of the theory of well-posedness for such PDE systems.
+There is a satisfactory convergence theory of finite volume methods for scalar multidimensional conservation laws; efforts to develop a similar body of theory for multidimensional systems of nonlinear conservation laws are however hampered by the incompleteness of the theory of well-posedness for such PDE systems.

-7 Spectral methods
+6 Spectral methods